sigcsets/sigcse2022/_authors/posters.md

 Suggestions for poster design are given in [Creating Effective Academic Posters](https://urc.ucdavis.edu/creating-effective-academic-posters) [UC Davis] and [Research Posters 101](http://xrds.acm.org/article.cfm?aid=332138) [ACM Crossroads article].
 While both of these references provide suggestions for student researchers, the ideas are also applicable to posters for this conference.

-## Poster - Physical Presentation

-Poster presentation submissions to the SIGCSE Technical Symposium will be competitive, and if your proposal is accepted, your poster will be displayed for a 2-hour time period during the conference.
-You will be expected to “present” your poster at that time.
-At least one author for each accepted poster must register for and attend the conference.
-The space available for your poster will be 4 feet high by 8 feet wide, possibly with a small shelf below.
-Power sources are not available.

-## Poster - Virtual Presentation
+## Poster Presentation

-If SIGCSE TS 2021 is held in an on-line or hybrid format, we expect  presenters will be able to present their poster via videoconference during a dedicated time slot.
-We expect this would be similar to how presenters would interact with attendees in person - attendees could visit your presentation and ask questions in real time.
-In addition to submitting a pdf of your actual poster, we may also allow authors to submit other materials that would be posted ahead of time for attendees to view (e.g. slides, short video).
-More details about presentation formats and materials will be provided once the format of the conference is known.
+SIGCSE TS 2021 will be held on-line and we expect  presenters will be able to present their poster via videoconference during a dedicated time slot.
+This would be similar to how poster presenters would interact with attendees in person - attendees could visit your presentation and ask questions in real time.
+In addition to submitting a pdf of your actual poster (what you would normally print out and display at an in-person conference), we may also allow authors to submit other materials that would be posted ahead of time for attendees to view (e.g. a short video).
+More details about presentation formats and materials will be provided once the virtual format of SIGCSE TS 2021 is finalized.

 ## How Should The Proposal Be Formatted?